gillian-guide/gillian-guide.github.io/docs/drag-and-drop-archive.en.md

 	2. 1.0.8.0 is the latest retail patch, with [ZolikaPatch](essential-modding/zolikapatch.md) and [multiplayer](multiplayer.md) support.
 However, this drag-and-drop archive does NOT include any support for Games for Windows - LIVE whatsoever.
 See the [downgrading](downgrading.md) and [multiplayer](multiplayer.md) sections instead. ==This version is better for mod compatibility==.

 !!! warning ""
-	I can't update the archive too frequently myself - check out the pages to see if the mods, especially the ones ontop, got any updates.
+	* I can't update the archive too frequently myself - check out the pages to see if the mods, especially the ones ontop, got any updates.

-	Make sure you follow the [prerequisites](index.md) (except for required space).
+	* Make sure you follow the [prerequisites](index.md) (except for required space).

-	Make sure latest [drivers](../optimization/#drivers) are installed.
+	* Make sure latest [drivers](../optimization/#drivers) are installed.

-	Make sure the game folder is a completely clean, fresh installation with no leftovers (:material-steam:Steam does not remove leftovers).
+	* Make sure the game folder is a completely clean, fresh installation with no leftovers (:material-steam:Steam does not remove leftovers).
+	* It is recommended that you start the game with a new save file after installing the archive, but you can continue to play on existing save files - you will just encounter minor issues (such as secondary objects being where they shouldn't be).

 ## Installation { data-search-exclude }